 If you want to get the full experience in Bogotá, you have to consider playing tejo at one of the local venues around town.
-Tejo is considered national sport!
-If you are not super familiar with the game of tejo, it is a throwing game where you throw a puck or disc of metal (called a tejo) down a lane similar to a bowling alley, aiming for the sand pit or “tablas” which contains gunpowder at the end of the lane.
-Tejo posts are made from a protective board, post frame, clay, target, and the firecracker/gunpowder.
+Tejo is considered a national sport!
+If you are not super familiar with the game of tejo, it is a throwing game where you throw a puck or disc of metal (called a tejo) down a lane similar to a bowling alley, aiming for the sandpit or “tablas” which contains gunpowder at the end of the lane.
+Tejo posts are made from a protective board, post-frame, clay, target, and the firecracker/gunpowder.
 You will know when you hit the desired spot, as the gunpowder explosives crackle and it can be pretty loud depending on the level of impact!
 This is one of the most popular social activities that can be found in Bogota.
-It’s not uncommon for locals to hop from one tejo court to different bars and restaurants when they’re participating in local nightlife.
-There are even professional tejo teams in the area who take the sport very seriously and compete in play offs.
+It’s not uncommon for locals to hop from one tejo court to different bars and restaurants when they’re participating in the local nightlife.
+There are even professional tejo teams in the area who take the sport very seriously and compete in the playoffs.
 It’s just as fun to watch as it is to play.

 When it comes to the history of tejo, there are some arguments as to where it began.
 Most people agree on the fact that the sport originated in the center of Colombia where the native aboriginals came from.
 There is another theory that the game was created 500 years ago using a golden disc called zepguagoscua.
 Whatever theory you believe, the sheer fun of the game remains the same.
 If you happen to be visiting Bogotá, you should definitely consider playing tejo for the full tourist experience.